DETAILED ACTION

 It would have been obvious to a person having ordinary skill in the art before the effective filing date of the claimed invention to incorporate the optimization of clearance values between the first and second sections as taught by Halpin with motivation to permit a variable amount of communication between the upper and lower regions or no communication between the upper and lower regions depending on the processing requirements.

 Claim(s) 10 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Nakashima in view of Cheng as applied to claims 1-2, 4, 6 above, and further in view of US 20130256962 to Ranish.
+103 as being unpatentable over Ramamurthy in view of Nakashima, Cheng as applied to claims 1-2, 4, 6 above, and further in view of US 20130256962 to Ranish.

-Claim 10: The apparatus of Nakashima in view of Cheng does not disclose wherein the first and second sections are configured to form a gap between the first section and the second section, wherein the gap is dimensioned to create a labyrinthine gas flow path between the first section and the second section that reduces gas diffusion from a reaction space proximate to top surfaces of the split substrate carrier and a heater volume proximate to a bottom surface of the split substrate carrier.
+Claim 10: The apparatus of Ramamurthy in view of Nakashima, Cheng does not disclose wherein the first and second sections are configured to form a gap between the first section and the second section, wherein the gap is dimensioned to create a labyrinthine gas flow path between the first section and the second section that reduces gas diffusion from a reaction space proximate to top surfaces of the split substrate carrier and a heater volume proximate to a bottom surface of the split substrate carrier.

 Ranish discloses the first and second sections (126, 127, Fig. 2A, Nakashima) are configured to form a gap (141 [second path]) between the first section (126) and the second section (127), wherein the gap (141) is dimensioned to create a labyrinthine gas flow path between the first section and the second section (para.
 [0024]), for the purpose of limiting gas from flowing between he first and second volumes (para.
 [0028]).

-Regarding the limitations: “that reduces gas diffusion from a reaction space proximate to top surfaces of the split substrate carrier and a heater volume proximate to a bottom surfaces of the split substrate carrier,” they are drawn to intended use of the system and the apparatus of Nakashima in view of Cheng, Ranish disclose the structure necessary to perform.
+Regarding the limitations: “that reduces gas diffusion from a reaction space proximate to top surfaces of the split substrate carrier and a heater volume proximate to bottom surfaces of the split substrate carrier,” they are drawn to intended use of the system and the apparatus of Ramamurthy in view of Nakashima, Cheng, Ranish disclose the structure necessary to perform.
 The courts have held that a claim containing a “recitation with respect to the manner in which a claimed apparatus is intended to be employed does not differentiate the claimed apparatus from a prior art apparatus” if the prior art apparatus teaches all the structural limitations of the claim.
 MPEP 2114 II.

 It would have been obvious to a person having ordinary skill in the art before the effective filing date of the claimed invention to incorporate the limitations above as taught by Ranish with motivation to limit gas from flowing between the first and second volumes.

 Claim(s) 15-16, 18 is/are rejected under 35 U.S.C.
-103 as being unpatentable over US 20060075972 to Nakashima in view of US 5304248 to Cheng.
+103 as being unpatentable over US 20040250772 to Ramamurthy in view of US 20060075972 to Nakashima and further in view of US 5304248 to Cheng.

-a) providing a circularly-shaped first section (41/42, Fig. 1) configured to be centrally located in the split substrate carrier (40 [susceptor]), wherein the circularly-shaped first section comprises a top surface (top surface of 41/42) having a recessed area (Fig. 3) for receiving at least one substrate (1) for chemical vapor deposition processing (para.
-[0066]);
+Claim 15: Ramamurthy discloses a method of manufacturing a substrate carrier that supports at least one semiconductor substrate on a top surface of the substrate carrier in a chemical vapor deposition system, the method comprising: a) a circularly-shaped first section (104) configured to be centrally located in the substrate carrier (104/106), the circularly-shaped first section (104) comprising a top surface (top of 104) having a recessed area (see Fig. 1) for receiving at least one substrate (102 [wafer]) for chemical vapor deposition processing (para.
+[0006], [0009]); and

-b) providing a second section (43 [second peripheral member], Fig. 1) shaped like an outer edge ring (Fig. 2) and positioned around the circularly-shaped first section (41/42) to form an outer edge ring (Fig. 2-3, para.
+a) providing a circularly-shaped first section (41/42, Fig. 1), b) providing a second section (43 [second peripheral member], Fig. 1) shaped like an outer edge ring (Fig. 2) and positioned around the circularly-shaped first section (41/42) to form an outer edge ring (Fig. 2-3, para.
 [0059]) that is configured to interface with an edge drive rotating drum (35 [rotation drum], Fig. 1) having an inner surface configured to receive the circularly-shaped first section (41/42), and

 Cheng discloses the first section (50 [shield ring], Fig. 5-7) comprising a plurality of apertures (52 [openings]) positioned in an outer surface (outer surface of 50), the inner surface of the second section (inner surface of 70 [support means]) comprising a plurality of boss structures (72 [tapered pins]), wherein a respective one of the plurality of boss structures (72) on the inner surface of the second section (70) is configured to fit into a respective one of the plurality of apertures (52) positioned in the outer surface of the first section (see fig. 5-7), so as to improve alignment of the first and the second section of the alignment component, for the purpose of moving the shield ring back into rotational alignment with support means (c.
 6, lines 37-56).